 I could barely contain my longing anticipation as I rode the U.S.S.
 Ticonderoga into San Diego Harbor.
-The sailors, airmen, and marines of the aircraft carrier were completing a six month, 26,000-mile voyage across the Pacific Ocean, having also navigated the Philippine and South China Seas, with forays into the Indian Ocean and the Bering Sea.
+The sailors, airmen, and marines of the aircraft carrier were completing a six month, 28,000-mile voyage.
+Not only did we traverse the Pacific Ocean and the Philippine and South China Seas, but we also made significant forays into the Indian Ocean and the Bering Sea.
+All with the intent to track and harass Soviet submarines.

 Just the day before, I had been issued the coveted pink military I.D. of reserve status, replacing my green active-duty card.
-These I.D. cards are critical to one’s ability to come and go in the armed services.
-After forgetting my wallet in a Yamato grocery store, I discovered the harshness of this requirement.
+These I.D. cards are critical to one’s ability to come and go in the armed forces.
+After forgetting my wallet in a grocery store near Atsugi Naval Air Station in Japan, I experienced the harshness of this requirement.

 Getting hassled and detained for that sort of thing was just one of the many indignities a regimented system was likely to dump on its personnel, enlisted and officers alike.
 Sometimes I thought a long-forgotten planner engineered the entire military for irritation.
-Everybody I met who intended to serve only one hitch endlessly complained about it.
-To no avail; the Navy didn’t care.
-As one of my chief’s said: “A bitching sailor is a happy sailor.”
+Everybody I met who intended to serve only one hitch, myself included, endlessly complained about it.
+To no avail, the Navy didn’t care.
+As one of my Chief’s said: “A bitching sailor is a happy sailor.”

 Those few moments not consumed by useless carping were spent imagining idyllic civilian life.
-After years of carping and dreaming, the end of one’s enlistment would draw near.
-Then, the one-hitcher entered a state of being “short.”
+After years of griping and dreaming, the end of one’s enlistment would draw near.
+The one-hitcher then entered a state of mind called being “short.”
 This was a psychologically fragile time when the short-timer wound a little tighter and tighter every day, hoping that nothing would go wrong.

-Ah, but to see their faces when the waiting is over!
-For me, that moment had arrived.
+Ah, but their faces when the waiting was over!

-I started slipping into shock but was still aware that most of the men in our unit were trying to console the detained while a few raged at the M.A.A.’s.
-This panoply of concern and righteous anger demonstrated the loyalty and affection a bonded military unit displays when their brothers are under threat.
-I felt honored but also guilty that I was leaving them, even if there was some question about how I would be going.
+I started slipping into shock but was still aware that most of the guys in our unit were trying to console the detained while a few raged at the M.A.A.’s.
+This panoply of concern and righteous anger demonstrated the loyalty and affection a bonded military unit displayed when their brothers were under threat.

-Of all the detainees, the guys in our division sympathized most with me.
-They knew that the anticipation of slow-coming freedom was hard enough for a short-timer without some petty convolution of fate.
+Of all the detainees, the guys in our division sympathized most with the short-timer.
+They knew that the anticipation of slow-coming freedom was hard enough on me without some ominous convolution of fate.
 We suspected that this as yet mysterious occurrence was one of those convolutions.

 The M.A.A.’s vacated our shop as the gangplank swung out to the pier.
 The other detainees and I wished our shipmates a pleasant leave, and I said my last goodbyes to close friends as they left to join their loved ones.
 Among the hardest to part with was Chief Roney.
 He had become my father at sea.
 Bald like my real father, too.

-Although I was trying not to show it, he felt my turmoil.
+Although I was trying to hide it, he felt my turmoil.
 He even volunteered to stay aboard with me.
 His wife and daughter, who I knew almost intimately from his stories, were on the pier.
-There was no question about where the chief needed to be.
+There was no question about where the Chief needed to be.
 I thanked him and wished him well.

 Next, he asked, “Do you know what’s in the jar?”